 We undertook our second annual review with Challenge Partners.
-Our membership to this organisation means that we are committed to regular reviews of the school that are led by a trained Ofsted inspector and team of experienced school leaders.
+Our membership to this organisation means that we are committed to regular reviews of the school that are led by an experienced lead reviewer and team of trained lead reviewers.
 We feel that this rigorous process of regular reviews is beneficial for the school in order to ensure that we receive a constructive critique of the work that we do; it is only through feedback that we continually improve.

 The team of reviewers were with us for 3 days.
 On the first day, they had the chance to look through the school documentation, such as our plans for further school improvements, our evaluations of the school’s work, our curriculum and our data outcomes.